Southern hulafish: Physical description

 The southern hulafish is a small ray-finned fish, reaching up to 15 cm in length.
 The body is long and slender in shape, extended along the rostral-caudal axis but laterally and dorsoventrally narrow.
 Like that of other hulafish, its tail is lanceolate or leaf-like in shape, with elongated central fin rays relative to those more dorsal and ventral.
 Color varies between individuals, though the dorsal half of the head and body is typically grey, the ventral side a cool-toned tan, and the paired fins transparent and colorless.
 The southern hulafish can be distinguished readily from other similarly-sized and shaped members of its genus by the prominent black spot found at the base of its caudal fin and its darkened central fin rays.

 Distribution and habitat

 T. caudimaculatus live in temperate nearshore reefs off the coast of southern Australia, particularly in the waters surrounding Victoria, South Australia, and Tasmania and as far west as the Great Australian Bight.
 This species is frequently found on small, rocky patches of reef in environments otherwise dominated by soft sediments.
 They prefer to live in large, dense shoals consisting of hundreds or thousands of individuals, though groups as small as 20 have been recorded.
-Though they may disperse far from their hatch site as larvae, adult southern hulafish are extremely unlikely to ever leave their home reef after settling and have never been recorded traveling through more than 20 m of open water.
+Though they may disperse far from their hatch site as larvae, adult southern hulafish are extremely unlikely to ever leave their home reef after settling and have never been recorded traveling through more than 20 meters of open water.